Can You Stand the Rain

 "Can You Stand the Rain" is a ballad by R&B/pop group New Edition.
-The song was released on December 13, 1988 by MCA Records as the third single from their fifth studio album, Heart Break.
+The song was released on December 3, 1988 by MCA Records as the third single from their fifth studio album, Heart Break.

 Overview

-Written and produced by Jimmy Jam and Terry Lewis with Johnny Gill, Ralph Tresvant and Ricky Bell on lead vocals and Michael Bivins with a spoken piece, "Can You Stand the Rain" is about a relationship presently going well, but the man is asking the woman if he can count on her to remain by his side, in case things should ever become stormy.
+Written and produced by Jimmy Jam and Terry Lewis with Johnny Gill, Ralph Tresvant and Ricky Bell on lead vocals and Michael Bivins with a spoken piece, "Can You Stand the Rain" is about a relationship presently going well, but the singer is asking his partner if he can count on her to remain by his side, in case things should ever become stormy.

 Release and reception

 Despite "Can You Stand The Rain" failing to reach the Hot 100 top forty, peaking instead at number 44, it became New Edition's fourth single to top Billboard's R&B singles chart.